 Ocean View home prices are not only among the most expensive in Delaware, but Ocean View real estate also consistently ranks among the most expensive in America.

-Ocean View is a decidedly white-collar town, with fully 87.67% of the workforce employed in white-collar jobs, well above the national average.
+Ocean View is a decidedly white-collar town, with fully 87.69% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ocean View is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Ocean View who work in office and administrative support (20.41%), management occupations (19.59%), and sales jobs (12.47%).
+There are especially a lot of people living in Ocean View who work in sales jobs (19.22%), management occupations (17.84%), and office and administrative support (14.57%).

 Ocean View is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The citizens of Ocean View are among the most well-educated in the nation: 40.15% of adults in Ocean View have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Ocean View are very well educated compared to the average community in the nation: 37.77% of adults in Ocean View have a bachelor's degree or even advanced degree.

 The people who call Ocean View home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ocean View residents report their race to be White, followed by Asian.
-Important ancestries of people in Ocean View include German, English, Italian, and French .
+Important ancestries of people in Ocean View include German, English, Italian, and Polish.

 The most common language spoken in Ocean View is English.
 Other important languages spoken here include Spanish and Chinese.